khulnasoft-lab/design.khulnasoft.com/contents/patterns/slash-commands.md

   - **Do**: `/troubleshoot <URL>` Suggest a fix to a vulnerability, code, or pipeline.
   - **Don't**: `/troubleshoot_pipeline <URL>` Suggest a fix for a failing pipeline.
 - When a command is more than one word, use an underscore to denote spaces.
 For example, `/new_conversation`.
 - Some commands accept optional arguments, or additional information such as a link, reference, or free text.
-Slash commands are be formatted in this manner: `/<action verb>` `<optional reference>` `<optional instructions>`.
+The syntax of the commands follows this structure: `/<action verb> <optional reference> <optional instructions>`.
 For example, `/summarize #14023 in 5 bullet points`.

 ## Menu layout